-- Crush & Clean Cans – If you are collecting quite a few and you have the room for them, it could be a good idea to get a can crusher so you can save some room and collect more in your storage area.
+- Crush & Clean Cans – If you are collecting quite a few and you have room for them, it could be a good idea to get a can crusher so you can save some room and collect more in your storage area.
 It could also be a good idea to rinse them out when you are recycling cans.
-Depending on the scrap yard, some yard may give you a marked down price if they are filled with liquids.
+Depending on the scrap yard, some yards may give you a marked-down price if they are filled with liquids.

 Value Of Recycling Aluminum Cans

 The price of aluminum cans for scrap metal value is usually a bit higher than the regular aluminum scrap price.
 Remember not only will you be saving enough energy to run a TV for three hours, but recycling aluminum cans has a benefit on your wallet.
 You can recycle an aluminum can and 60 days later it can be reused and back on the shelf.

 Where Can You Find Aluminum Cans for Scrap?